 Trip begins at or before 5 p.m. dinner may be claimed

 b.
-On the fractional day of travel at the end of a trip of more than twenty-four (24) hours: Trip ends at or after 8 a.m. breakfast may be c.
-For continuous travel of less than twenty-four (24) hours, the employee will be reimbursed for actual expenses up to the maximum as follows:
+On the fractional day of travel at the end of a trip of more than twenty-four (24) hours:

 Trip ends at or after 8 a.m. breakfast may be claimed